annotated-types/annotated-types/README.md

 It is deliberately minimal, and following PEP-593 allows considerable downstream discretion in what (if anything!) they choose to support.
 Nonetheless, we expect that staying simple and covering _only_ the most common use-cases will give users and maintainers the best experience we can.
-If you'd like more - follow our lead and define it downstream!
+If you'd like more constraints for your types - follow our lead, by defining them and documenting them downstream!